Barnet Green Spaces Network Training

 Southwark Biological Recording Project

 Between June and October 2025, the Biological Recording Company delivered 5 training and recording events in Southwark, focusing on bees, beetles, botany, and earthworms.
-Participants worked together to generate numerous new species records, including 384 beetle occurrences, 577 plant records, and 55 earthworm records.
+Participants worked together to generate numerous new species records, including 384 beetle records, 577 plant records, and 55 earthworm records.

 Recording London’s Fungi